mattgam/MillRightMegaVDocs/source/section_01_roller_wheel_assembly/index.rst

 ```````````````````````````````````````````
 YouTube Bookmark: https://youtu.be/ZkZot-WJXo8?t=105

-Now that the first bearing is seated in the 2 V-Wheels and you have a good sense of how hard
+Now that the first bearing is seated in the V-Wheel and you have a good sense of how hard
 to hit the bearings with the hammer its time to finish out the V-Wheel sub-assembly.

 1. Flip over the V-Wheel so the side without a bearing is facing up.